ORS 192.311 to 192.478

 Public records are “any writing containing information relating to the conduct of the public’s business that is prepared, owned, used, or retained by a public body regardless of physical form or characteristics, including, but not limited, to, handwriting, typewriting, printing, photographing, and every means of recording, including letters, words, pictures, sounds, or symbols, or combination thereof, and all papers, maps, files, facsimiles, or electronic recordings.”

 Records that are exempt from disclosure may not be inspected or copied by members of the public.
-Social security numbers must be redacted from records before they are disclosed to the public.
+Personally Identifiable Information (PII) must be redacted from records before they are disclosed to the public.
 Student records are not public records.

 Requesting a Public Record: